Crypto Tax Guide on Crypto Gifts in the UK

 What Is Crypto Gifting?

-Tax On Crypto Gifts In UK
+Crypto Gifts Taxation in the UK

 In the UK, gifting crypto now attracts a capital gain tax because it involves transferring crypto from one person to another.
 The only difference is nothing is received in return (no currency, no goods, no services, not even another type of crypto).
+Here’s a detailed guide on how crypto gifts are taxed in the UK:

 How To Calculate Tax On Crypto Gifts In UK?

-Capital gain/ (Loss) = Disposal price – Cost basis
+Capital Gain/ (Loss) = Disposal price – Cost basis

 Cost basis = Cost of the Crypto + Allowable Expense (like transaction fee)